-The MacWilliams extension theorem plays a central role in coding theory.
-MacWilliams \cite{M} and later Bogart, Goldberg, and Gordon \cite{BGG} proved that, every linear isomorphism preserving the Hamming weight between two linear codes over finite fields can be induced by a monomial matrix.
-Unfortunately, a linear isomorphism induced by a permutation matrix may not preserve the $b$-weight between two linear codes.
-In \cite{LP}, they provided a necessary and sufficient condition for a linear isomorphism preserving pair weights between two linear codes.
-In section 5, we provide a theorem of a necessary and sufficient condition for a linear isomorphism preserving $b$-weights between two linear codes, in particular when $b=1$, this theorem is the MacWilliams extension theorem.
+It is well-known that the MacWilliams extension theorem plays a central role in coding theory.
+MacWilliams \cite{M} and later Bogart, Goldberg, and Gordon \cite{BGG} proved that, every linear isomorphism preserving Hamming weights between two linear codes over finite fields can be induced by a monomial matrix.
+It is interesting to ask how about the behavior of every linear isomorphism preserving the $b$-symbol weights between two linear codes.
+Unfortunately, we found that a linear isomorphism induced by a permutation matrix may not preserve the $b$-symbol weight between two linear codes.
+In \cite{LP}, the authors provided a necessary and sufficient condition for a linear isomorphism preserving pair weights between two linear codes.